 The runner may not intentionally kick the ball.
 This foul causes the ball to become dead.
-AR 6- 1- 1- I
+AR 6-1-1-I and II

-PENALTY - 5 yards enforced from the spot of foul, administered as a dead ball foul.
+PENALTY - 5 yards, also loss of down, enforced from the spot of foul.
 [S19]

 Snapping and Passing the Ball